Con O'Callaghan aware that All-Ireland success can dry up very quickly

 “I’m very aware that there’s a possibility that things can dry up and they can dry up pretty quickly.
 Look at Dublin from 1996-2011.”

-All-Ireland final man of the match, Con O’Callaghan, can add winning the PwC GAA/GPA Player of the Month for December to his ever-growing list of personal accolades in his career.
+All-Ireland final man of the match, Con O’Callaghan, can add winning the PwC GAA/GPA Player of the Month – Finals Award to his ever-growing list of personal accolades.

 Centre-forward